-Requirements for addition-applying div 4
+477 Requirements for addition-applying div 4

-477.(1) If this division applies to the addition of minerals to a mining claim because of section 472(5), the additional requirements applying under division 4^{76} for the granting of a mining claim on non-exclusive land also apply for the addition.
+(1) If this division applies to the addition of minerals to a mining claim because of section 472(5), the additional requirements applying under division 4^{78} for the granting of a mining claim on non-exclusive land also apply for the addition.

-Applying div 4 for addition
+478 Applying div 4 for addition

+- (1) This section-

-(a) applies for applying the provisions of division 4; and
+- (a) applies for applying the provisions of division 4; and

-(2) Section 464(4) does not apply.
+- (b) does not limit section 477.